On-Call and Junior Engineers: Setting Them Up to Win

 Junior-specific challenges

-Throwing them in cold produces panic and bad calls.
+- Cold-start cost.
+Throwing a junior in cold produces panic and bad calls; the team and the customer pay.

 Four supports